WRITTEN BY FREDERIC GILLANT, VICE PRESIDENT & MANAGING DIRECTOR APAC, SHORETEL

 Companies have recognized that “going digital,” can make a huge difference to an organization’s productivity.
 They are also beginning to realize that there is more to the equation than pure performance.

 Implementing better, easier-to-use solutions pays tremendous dividends in terms of ensuring tighter, long-term employee engagement.
 The impact is felt across the board among all employees.
 But it is especially effective among Millennials who make up an increasing proportion of the global talent pool.

 It can also help a lot with hiring.
 The type of technology a company is using tells a prospective employee a lot about the business, including whether it’s energetically evolving to meet the demands of a constantly changing marketplace or destined for extinction.
 And, these days, prospects are interviewing almost as carefully as those companies considering candidates.

 That raises another issue.
 The HR team that meets a potential recruit needs to be equally au-fait with the technology.
-Not just knowledgeable about what the business is using, but capable of explaining how it works and the difference it makes to different roles within the business.
+If they haven’t taken the time to implement the best HR software into their business, like the practices found at DigitalSupermarket, or other comparison sites, then the process won’t be as straightforward as they expected.
+When it comes to technology and specific types of software, knowledge is everything.
+But not just having knowledge about what the business is using, but capable of explaining how it works and the difference it makes to different roles within the business.

-Otherwise, they might find themselves trying to answer a similar question to the one I was asked.
+Otherwise, they might find themselves trying to answer a similar uestion to the one I was asked.
 “What’s it like to work in a company without any technology?”